 - Maximize University Resources

-Capital Planning and Development is available to work with you in determining your needs and preparing requests.
-Contact Gina Zagala, CPD Intake Manager at email@example.com or at 206 221-4302.
-Please contact us for assistance.
+Capital Planning & Development is available to work with you in determining your needs.
+For questions regarding submitting a Service Request, please contact the FS Customer Care Team at email@example.com or at (206) 221-4302.

 Process Partners – CPD coordinates with our University Process Partners (Environmental Health and Safety, UW Information Technology, Campus Planning, environmental planning/critical areas, CAD, historic preservation, Haz Mat, etc.) is critical to ensure early identification of: issues and concerns; project staff assignments; other or similar projects which require coordination; and inform each unit of up coming projects to manage workloads and ensure projects meet budget and schedule requirements.
 Process Partners brings together these critical functions early in the initiation of a project to identify opportunities and constraints, potential requirements, issues, identify team members to work on a project, identify ongoing projects or other work near or potentially impacted by a project.
 Once a project has been assigned, Project Managers schedule a presentation to Process Partners to begin coordination.
 This critical coordination reduces time, cost and potential delays.